seanreed1111/sql-recipes/recipes.md

 +--------+-------+
 | M       |    8 |
 +--------+-------+
-## But eight state names also begin with N. If you need to know *all* of most-frequent values when there may be more than one of them, find the MAXimum count first, and then SELECT those values with a count that matches the MAXimum:
+## But eight state names also begin with N. If you need to know *all* of most-frequent values when there may be more than one of them, find the maximum count first, and then SELECT those values with a count that matches the maximum:
 SET @MAX = (SELECT COUNT(*) FROM states
 GROUP BY LEFT(name,1) ORDER BY COUNT(*) DESC LIMIT 1);